andrecossa5/Cellula/README.md

 # or git clone https://github.com/andrecossa5/Cellula.git
 ```

 Then, `cd` to `./Cellula/envs` and create the conda environment for your operating system (N.B.: Cellula has been tested only on Linux and macOS machines.
-In `Cellula/envs` you can find two _.yml_ files, storing receipts for both environments. `mamba` is used here for performance reasons, but `conda` works fine as well).
+In `Cellula/envs` you can find different OSX and Linux _.yml_ files, storing receipts for both OS environments. `mamba` is used here for performance reasons, but `conda` works fine as well).
 For a Linux machine:

 ```bash